ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 users.

 Clicking this will request confirmation and, if confirmed, will remove the conformance statement.
-Note that your testing history relevant to this conformance statement still remains and can be consulted through your test history (see :ref:`view_your_test_history`).
+Note that your testing history relevant to this conformance statement still remains and can be consulted through your :ref:`test history <view_your_test_history>`.
 In addition, if you create the same conformance statement again, your previous tests will be once again counted towards your conformance testing status.